Jonathan2251/lbd/source/funccall.rst

 The first thing for designing the Cpu0 function call is deciding how to pass arguments in function call.
 There are two options.
-The first is pass arguments all in stack.
+One is passing arguments all in stack.
-Second is pass arguments in the registers which are reserved for function arguments, and put the other arguments in stack if it over the number of registers reserved for function call.
+The other is passing arguments in the registers which are reserved for function arguments, and put the other arguments in stack if it over the number of registers reserved for function call.
 For example, Mips pass the first 4 arguments in register $a0, $a1, $a2, $a3, and the other arguments in stack